benjefferies/upload-encrypted-artifact/README.md

 # Upload-Artifact v3

-This uploads encrypted artifacts from your workflow allowing you to share data between jobs and store data once a workflow is complete.
+This uploads encrypted artifacts using KMS from your workflow allowing you to share data between jobs and store data once a workflow is complete.

 See also [download-artifact](https://github.com/benjefferies/download-encrypted-artifact).